Wayfinding at the Royal Festival Hall

 The Royal Festival Hall: a visitor perspective

-During events at the Southbank Centre, I have been part of the wayfinding experience as a volunteer, helping give people directions around the space.
+During events at the Southbank Centre, they have wayfinding volunteers, helping give people directions around the space.

 The Royal Festival Hall is a large, symmetrical building which has the main auditorium in the middle, suspended above the first and second floors.
 It has many further rooms and spaces, spread across six floors.